Multi-ring images of thin accretion disk of a regular naked compact object: Introduction

-The main aim of this work is to explore the multi-ring structure of a toy-model geometry to argue that the assumption on the faintness of the higher-order light rings formed by illumination from an optically and geometrically thin accretion disk can be substantially modified when the effective potential for geodesics has a qualitatively different shape near the center of the compact object as compared to Schwarzschild expectations.
-Specifically we are considering the family of geometries (in the spherically symmetric limit) originally proposed by Ghosh in \cite{Ghosh:2014pba} and further developed by Simpson and Visser in \cite{Simpson:2021dyo} under the nickname of {\it eye of the storm}.
+The main aim of this work is to explore the multi-ring structure of a toy-model geometry to argue that the assumption on the faintness of the higher-order photon rings formed by illumination from an optically and geometrically thin accretion disk can be substantially modified when the effective potential for geodesics has a qualitatively different shape near the center of the compact object as compared to Schwarzschild expectations.
+Specifically we are considering the family of geometries (in the spherically symmetric limit) originally proposed by Ghosh in \cite{Ghosh:2014pba} (see also \cite{Culetu:2014lca}) and further developed by Simpson and Visser in \cite{Simpson:2021dyo,Simpson:2021zfl} under the nickname of {\it eye of the storm}.
 While it describes a tractable extension of the Kerr space-time, for the sake of this paper its main novelty lies in the fact that the effective potential for null geodesics has both a local maximum (a critical curve) and a local minimum (an anti-photon sphere), while displaying an infinite potential barrier at its center.
-While the overcharged Reissner-Nordstr\"om solution (when $M^2<Q^2<(9/8)M^2$) displays the same qualitative behaviour, it bears the burden of harbouring an unpleasant naked singularity at is center, while such a feature is absent in the present Simpson-Visser (SV) model, being replaced by an asymptotically Minkowski-like core.
+While the overcharged Reissner-Nordstr\"om solution (when $M^2<Q^2<(9/8)M^2$) displays the same qualitative behaviour, it bears the burden of harbouring an unpleasant naked singularity at is center\footnote{Other naked singularities show similar features in their images as those of the regular model studied here, as in the case Janis-Newman-Winicour \cite{Gyulchev:2020cvo} and Gauss-Bonnet \cite{Gyulchev:2021dvt} space-times.}, while such a feature is absent in the present Simpson-Visser (SV) model, being replaced by an asymptotically Minkowski-like core.
 This follows the trail of the so-called {\it de Sitter cores} \cite{Ansoldi:2008jw}, a mechanism frequently invoked in the literature to regularize curvature singularities.
 On the one hand, while the idea of the presence of a local maximum and minimum in the effective potential is not new, since it can be implemented under several mechanisms \cite{Wielgus:2020uqz,Wang:2020emr,Guerrero:2021pxt,Peng:2021osd,Shaikh:2019jfr,Shaikh:2019itn,Junior:2021dyw,Rodrigues:2022mdm,Guo:2022muy}, the reflective potential barrier of this object (which resembles the Type II-solutions recently considered in \cite{Daas:2022iid}) introduces a significant boost in the luminosity of its multi-ring structure, making several them to be visible even at naked eye.
 While this model is arguably not a viable alternative to represent the shadow caster of the EHT observations, it serves as a {\it proof of concept} for the higher-order ring images to act as observational discriminators with respect to canonical GR predictions.

 The paper is organized as follows: Sec. \ref{model} introduces the spacetime metric that plays the central role of the paper and the basic geodesic equations, while the main analysis and results for the multi-ring images are gathered in Sec. \ref{HOrings}.
 Finally, Sec. \ref{conclusions} is devoted to the conclusions and open questions of the manuscript.